 Ryan B. Moran, Attorney

-“For me, founding this firm was about creating a great work life experience.
-I wanted to surround myself with the smartest people and create a culture where everyone is excited to come to work and believes in what they’re doing.
+One of the criteria I’ve always had for our firm is that we surround ourselves with the smartest people to create a culture where everyone is excited to come to work and believes in what they’re doing.

 I think we’ve achieved that here.
 I’m a smart, very capable attorney, but in many ways, my staff is way ahead of me.
 These are the sharpest and most committed attorneys I’ve ever known.
 I’m really proud of the team we’ve built.
 And I haven’t stopped at simply hiring the best.